NanoClem/Neo4jAPI/README.md

 # Neo4jAPI
 A REST API using Neo4j as database agent to interact with data contained in graphs.
+This project uses the Python Flask environment and furthermore Flask-restplus to perform http requests.

 ## Installation